Descrubre tu RUTINA

 - Look for formulas with a cooling effect.
 Using such formulas will lower the temperature and the level of inflammation of the skin.

 - Avoid exfoliation, at least until the redness and pain have disappeared.
-When the dead skin cells begin to be removed, gentle exfoliation can be performed.
+When dead skin cells begin to be removed, gentle exfoliation can be performed.

 POSTSOLAR RANGE OF GISÈLE DENIS:

-Follow us @giseledenis_ and stay tuned!
+Follow us at @giseledenis_ and don't miss anything!

 Comments (0)